Top 30 Best Indian Bloggers in 2026

 - Projects: GuidingTech

 What Makes Him Unique: GuidingTech became one of the top how-to tech sites in India by focusing purely on actionable tutorials rather than news.
-The site was later acquired but Abhijeet built it from scratch over 9 years of solo blogging.
+Abhijeet built it solo over years, then sold it to US-based Padre Media in November 2020.
+The site still runs under that ownership.

-Before starting his blog GuidingTech, Abhijeet Mukherjee worked as a blogger for 9 years.
-Through his blogs, he helps his readers to get familiar with wide-ranging aspects of various gadgets and technologies.
+Before scaling his blog GuidingTech, Abhijeet Mukherjee worked as a blogger for years.
+Through his blogs, he helped readers get familiar with the wide-ranging aspects of gadgets and technologies.
 His claim to being one of the best Indian bloggers is undisputed.

 Gaurav Tiwari